Many human diseases are caused by defective genes.

 - The gene must be identified and cloned.This has been done for the ADA gene.

 - It must be inserted in cells that can take up long-term residence in the patient.
-So far, this means removing the patient's own cells, treating them in tissue culture, and then returning them to the patient.
+So far, this means removing the patient's own cells, treating them in vitro, and then returning them to the patient.

 - It must be inserted in the DNA so that it will be expressed adequately; that is, transcribed and translated with sufficient efficiency that worthwhile amounts of the enzyme are produced.